Alishaw99/Document-surgery-App-main/README.md

-**Document Buddy App** is a powerful Streamlit-based application designed to simplify document management.
+**Document Surgery App** is a powerful Streamlit-based application designed to simplify document management.
 Upload your PDF documents, create embeddings for efficient retrieval, and interact with your documents through an intelligent chatbot interface. 🚀

 ## 🛠️ Features